Gold

 Imama Riaz News Writer

-Imama Riaz is a News and Feature Writer at Times of Dubai.
-She specializes in media research, misinformation analysis, and producing and editing feature stories.
-She brings research-driven content to the digital platforms.
+Imama Riaz is a News & Feature Writer at Times of Dubai, specializing in media research, misinformation analysis, and producing and editing research and data-driven content for digital platforms.

 See Full Bio